nomeata/veggies/README.md

  * A function closure is represented as `{%hs* (%hs*)* enter, %hs* (%hs*, [0 x
    %hs*])* fun, i64 arity, [0 x %hs*] captured_vars}`, where the `fun` is a function pointer.
-The function expects the closure as the first argument (to access the capture variables), and a pointer to precisely `arity` further arguments.
+The function expects the closure as the first argument (to access the captured variables), and a pointer to precisely `arity` further arguments.

 Every function call should go through `rts_call` which compares the number of